applicaster/developer.applicaster.com/book/ui-builder/ios/ScreenPlugin.md

 1. Implement `ZPPluggableScreenProtocol`.
 This protocol provides a simple initialization for your plugin.
 This is a simple initialization for your plugin.`
 The interface provides 3 parameters to the plugin:
 `pluginModel` - Plugin Model itself will be passed in any case.
-`screenModel` - ScreenModel that connected to your plugin, it not optional will be passed too `dataSourceModel` - Data source of your screen plugin (optional).
+`screenModel` - ScreenModel that connected to your plugin `dataSourceModel` - Data source of your screen plugin (optional).
 In some cases, your screen will require dynamic data source configured by the user.
 If you want to allow users to launch the screen from a tap on a cell the data source of the cell (as defined in the data source entry) will be passed automatically.

 ```